techiediaries/techiediaries/_posts/2019/Angular/2019-10-17-angular-inmemory-web-api.md

 ## Creating your Data CRUD Service

-After installing and setting up the in-memory web api module, you next need to create another service with the `PolicyService` name which encapsulates all the code needed for making CRUD operations to create, read, update and delete insurance policies:
+After installing and setting up the in-memory web api module, you next need to create another Angular service with the `PolicyService` name which encapsulates all the code needed for making CRUD operations to create, read, update and delete insurance policies:

 ```bash
 $ ng generate service policy